KirillKryukov/seq-tools/README.md

 `seq-tools seq-soft-mask-add --mask in.mask <in.seq >out.seq` - Soft-masks sequence (changes to lowercase) according to in.mask.

-`seq-tools seq-hard-mask-extract --mask out.mask <in.seq >out.seq` - Removed hard mask (N) from sequence.
+`seq-tools seq-hard-mask-extract --mask out.mask <in.seq >out.seq` - Removes hard mask (N) from sequence.
 Stores mask in a file, outputs sequence without mask (shorter sequence).
 Only capital N is recognized as hard mask.